Last Updated on

 For other people, they quickly realize that having multiple credit cards can benefit them personally.
 For example, if you travel a lot and stay at Best Western hotels, then having the Best Western Mastercard® is the perfect fit since you’ll earn Best Western Rewards® points that you can redeem for hotel stays, dining, gift cards, and more.
 However, since you only earn Best Western Rewards® points with this card, you may want to have a backup card that earns you cash back or travel rewards, such as the BMO® AIR MILES®† World Elite®* Mastercard®.

 Another popular reason to have multiple credit cards is the promotions that are available.
 When signing up for a new card, the provider will often offer a huge sign-up bonus or a higher cashback earnings rate as an incentive.
 These promotions could be worth $250+ which are quite generous.
-A good example is the TD® Aeroplan® Visa Infinite:* new cardholders receive a generous welcome bonus of 25,000 Aeroplan Miles* as well as additional miles with every dollar spent.
+A good example is the TD® Aeroplan® Visa Infinite:* new cardholders receive a generous welcome bonus of up to 40,000 Aeroplan Miles* as well as additional miles with every dollar spent.
+That's the equivalent to 2 premium economy short-haul roundtrip flight rewards!
+And although the annual fee of $120 is a bit steep, the new cardholders can take advantage of the first year rebate.
+Apply now, because this promotion ends on December 1, 2019.

 Purchase APR: 19.99%